-When assessing the foreseeable future, the trustees have looked at a period of twelve months from the date of approval of this report.
-After making enquiries, the trustees have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+The trustees continue to prepare their financial statements as a going concern.
+The trustees are confident that the cash reserve available and projected on the basis of existing contracts will generate sufficient cash flows to cover its operating expenses over the next financial year.
 Accordingly, they continue to adopt the going concern basis in preparing the annual report and financial statements.
 Were the company to be unable to continue as a going concern, adjustments would have to be made to the balance of the company to reduce balance sheet values of assets to their recoverable amounts, to provide for future liabilities that might arise and to reclassify non-current assets as current assets and liabilities.